Wings (1990 TV series): Recurring characters and notable guest stars

 Roy Biggins, Jr. (a.k.a.
 R.J.): played by Abraham Benrubi, Roy's only son is secretly gay.
-Roy had trained R.J how to do "guy stuff" such as playing football.
-The first time he is shown is when he is a high school student taking cello lessons from Helen as an extracurricular activity.
+Roy trained R.J. how to do "guy stuff" such as playing football.
+The first time R.J. is shown is when he is a high school student taking cello lessons from Helen as an extracurricular activity.
 R.J. reveals to everyone he is a homosexual.
 Roy does not take this news well and challenges him to a game of one-on-one basketball on the condition that if R.J. wins he is "allowed" to be gay, but if Roy wins R.J. is not.
 R.J. wins game after game against Roy, but Roy refuses to give up.

 R.J. returns much later in the series after being estranged from Roy for a long time.
 He has since graduated from law school and plans to take the Massachusetts Bar Exam.
-Roy is proud of R.J and his accomplishments, but only so long as R.J.'s homosexuality isn't discussed.
-The issue finally comes to a head at Roy's birthday party, when he accuses R. J. of throwing his lifestyle in his face and ruining his party by bringing his boyfriend Luke (Tim Bagley).
-After R. J. and Luke walk out, Helen talks to Roy, reminding him that while he doesn't have to like it, he does have to accept it—because the alternative is accepting that it may be another six years, or longer, before he sees R.J. again.
-Roy catches up with R. J. just as he and Luke are boarding a flight and fumbles an apology.
-R.J. loses patience, and points out that Roy can't even say the word "gay."
+Roy is proud of R.J. and his accomplishments, but only so long as R.J.'s homosexuality is not discussed.
+The issue finally comes to a head at Roy's birthday party, when he accuses R.J. of throwing his lifestyle in his face and ruining his party by bringing his boyfriend Luke (Tim Bagley).
+After R.J. and Luke walk out, Helen talks to Roy, reminding him that while he does not have to like it, he does have to accept it, because the alternative is accepting that it may be another six years, or longer, before he sees R.J. again.
+Roy catches up with R.J. just as he and Luke are boarding a flight and fumbles an apology.
+R.J. loses patience, and points out that Roy cannot even say the word "gay."
 Desperate to stop R.J. from walking out of his life forever, Roy finally acknowledges it, and says that he wants to understand it.
 The two men hug.

 Gail Scott: played by Gretchen German, she is Joe's girlfriend during the first part of Season Three.
 They begin dating while Helen is in New York.
 When Joe persuades Helen to move back to Nantucket because she is unhappy in New York, he does not tell her about his relationship with Gail because of his worry that it will prevent Helen from moving back to Nantucket.

 Helen, convinced that she and Joe will pick up right where they left off, does come back, but soon discovers the truth about Joe and Gail.
 Believing that Joe intended to hurt her by not disclosing his relationship with Gail, Helen drives her jeep through Joe and Brian's office.